 Processes such as ATDD (Acceptance Test Driven Development) will be stressed throughout the course.
-Through interactive exercises and group discussions, participants will discover good strategies for driving development with both executable and manual tests.
+Through interactive exercises and group discussions, you will discover good strategies for driving development with both executable and manual tests.
 The course is filled with real-life examples of the many ways agile testers add value.
 A simulation of an agile project wraps up the whole course giving you an opportunity to put all the puzzle pieces together and practice what you have learned.

-You will receive a complimentary copy of "Agile Testing: A Practical Guide for Testers and Agile Teams", authored by Janet Gregory and Lisa Crispin, when attending this training course!
+You will receive a complimentary copy of Agile Testing: A Practical Guide for Testers and Agile Teams authored by Janet Gregory and Lisa Crispin, on your first day of this course.

 Learn how to:

 The Agile Testing Fellowship is a group of like-minded people who are interested in the discussion around quality and testing in agile teams.
 With completion of the Whole Team Approach to Agile Testing and Quality course, you will recieve a certificate of attendence and an invitation to complete an assessment of your learning from the course.
 The assessment is meant to be a learning opportunity and not an ‘exam’ that you have to pass immediately.
 Once you complete the assessment successfully, you will become a member of the fellowship and have access to discussions with Lisa Crispin, Janet Gregory, trainers, and other people worldwide that have a shared interest in expanding their knowledge base.

 Sign up for the newsletter now at www.agiletestingfellow.com.

 "Excellent - a world class instructor and expert in the field of agile testing"Attendee on 8th Apr 2019

 "Really impressive breadth of experience, and I'm not easily impressed these days!
 It covered all of the topics with follow up resources.
 Sometimes a bit of info overload but good Q&A."Trish, Transparo

 "Janet is one of the best trainers I know."Attendee